 The Underground Railroad was a railroad in spirit only.
-Rather, it was a network of secret routes connecting safe houses that snaked its way from the slave states in the South, through the Free states in the North and on to Canada.
-While exact numbers are impossible to determine, it has been estimated that by 1850, 100,000 slaves had escaped through the Underground Railroad, with an estimated 30,000 people making their way to Canada.
-Chatham-Kent was home to three such terminus' of the Underground Railroad; Chatham, Dresden, and North Buxton.
+Physically, it was a network of secret routes connecting safe houses.
+These routes extended from the slave states in the Southern United States, through the Free states in the North and on to Canada.
+While exact numbers are impossible to determine, it is estimated that by 1850, 100,000 slaves escaped through the Underground Railroad, with an estimated 30,000 people making their way to Canada.
+Chatham-Kent was home to three of the end stops of the Underground Railroad; Chatham, Dresden, and North Buxton.
 In the early 1800's five Black families settled along McGregor's Creek in the tiny town of Chatham, then known as "the Forks".
 The Village soon became a haven for runaway slaves and by 1850, its population was 1/3 Black.
 Once in Chatham, the community thrived in business, education, medicine, sport, and literary and cultural arts.
-News of their success attracted Blacks to the area from across North America.
+News of their success attracted other Black people to the area from across North America.

 The Chatham-Kent Black Historical Society also showcases stories of the Black community throughout the 20th century, including displays and information on the 1934 Chatham Colored All-Stars who were inducted into the Baseball Ontario Hall of Fame in 2018.
 The Chatham Colored All-Stars website tells the story of the championship year, and includes an interactive timeline and indexed oral history interviews.